 From Granville Island Brewing out of Vancouver comes their new “Winter Wit”.
 The beer pours a cloudy orange colour with a white head.
 The aroma consists of coriander, spices, orange, wheat, yeast and floral hops.
 The flavour is of orange, coriander, clove, cinnamon, nutmeg, citrus rind, wheat and yeast.
 The alcohol content comes in at 6% with an IBU of 18.
 This is an interesting take on the Wit.
 It is a bit winter ale and a bit wit.
 If you like the sound of this you should really like this beer.
 Granville Island Brewing is owned by Molson.

-From Faculty Brewing in Vancouver comes their “418 Citra Pale Ale”.
-The beer pours a golden colour with a white head.
-The aroma consists of citrus, cracker with a floral finish.
-The flavour is of citrus, crackery malts some mild herbal notes but very little hops bitterness.
-The alcohol content comes in at 5% with an IBU of 40.
-If you are looking for a standard Pale Ale that hits on the sweet side this might be the pale for you.
+From Andina Brewing Company in Vancouver comes their “Monita Blonde IPA”.
+The beer pours a golden yellow colour with a white head.
+The aroma consists of floral hops, citrus and tropical fruits with a sweet finish.
+The flavour is of citrus, pineapple, citrus rind and mild bitterness.
+The alcohol content comes in at 6.5% with an IBU of 60.
+This is an enjoyable although basic IPA and well worth picking up.